JohannaRangel/kaggle-courses/README.md

 4. [Lists](Python/4.exercise-lists.ipynb) - Lists and the things you can do with them.
 Includes indexing, slicing and mutating
 5. [Loops and List Comprehensions](Python/4.exercise-lists.ipynb) - For and while loops, and a much-loved Python feature: list comprehensions
 6. [Strings and Dictionaries](Python/4.exercise-lists.ipynb) - Working with strings and dictionaries, two fundamental Python data types
+7. [Working with External Libraries](Python/4.exercise-lists.ipynb) - Imports, operator overloading, and survival tips for venturing into the world of external libraries